pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 description: Trying to demystify K/Q/kdb+
 ...

 For a rather long time now, I wanted to learn more about APL.
-As a self taught programmer coming from C-style languages, its concepts seemed so foreign to me.
+As a self-taught programmer coming from C-style languages, its concepts seemed so foreign to me.
 So far, I had no trouble wrapping my head around new paradigms introduced by Haskell, LISP or Prolog, yet the APL family of languages seemed more of an impractical joke to me.

-Yet I found myself coming back to APL over and over, mainly thanks to examples like the the [vintage APL demonstration from 1975](https://www.youtube.com/watch?v=_DTpQ4Kk2wA), the [one line sudoku solver](https://github.com/KxSystems/kdb/blob/master/sudoku.k) or the [impressive benchmarks of KDB+](http://tech.marksblogg.com/billion-nyc-taxi-kdb.html), an in-memory database implemented in K, a modern decendant of APL.
+Yet I found myself coming back to APL over and over, mainly thanks to examples like the [vintage APL demonstration from 1975](https://www.youtube.com/watch?v=_DTpQ4Kk2wA), the [one line sudoku solver](https://github.com/KxSystems/kdb/blob/master/sudoku.k) or the [impressive benchmarks of KDB+](http://tech.marksblogg.com/billion-nyc-taxi-kdb.html), an in-memory database implemented in K, a modern descendant of APL.

 But I could just not bring myself to understand, or even like APL.
 And anyone researching this language will quickly find a sea of developers denouncing its